requestly/awesome-frontend-resources/README.md

 > A curated collection of awesome resources for frontend developers: tutorials, tools, libraries, design assets, and more!

 ### What is Awesome Frontend Resources?
-This repository is our way of assembling the best tutorials, tools, libraries, design assets, and more into a single, easy-to-navigate collection.
-Whether you're just beginning your journey or are a seasoned pro, we hope this resource helps you as much as the community has helped us.
-We taking extra care to not make it overwhelming, we ensure its easy to scan and follow.
+Awesome Frontend Resources is a curated collection of top tutorials, tools, libraries, and design assets for frontend development.
+Whether you're a beginner or a seasoned pro, this easy-to-navigate repository is designed to simplify your learning and development process.

 ## Contents
  1. [Learning Paths and Roadmaps](#learning-paths-and-roadmaps)